Professional scrapbook artist, paper crafter, and author, I have taught people how to make family memories into legacies for 20 years.

 - Visit the sites where the sheds are to get a feel for the space and the quality for the price.
 This is a fun part of the project.
 Visit the locations.
 Find out what options are available.
 Get information about the models you are interested in/

 - Make your decision and get started!

 Start With Your Budget

-As with any project, your decision which way to go has to start with your budget.
-How much are you willing to spend and how much bang will you get for your buck?
+As with any project, your decision on which way to go has to start with your budget.
+How much are you willing to spend, and how much bang will you get for your buck?

 If you decide to go the "She Shed" route, your cost will depend on the size of the shed and the materials that you want to use.